How to write a customized cover letter

 Don’t just send a resume

 For the most part, resumes are a painful bore for employers.
 Names and jobs change, but the anonymity remains the same.
-The cover letter is an applicant’s chance to stand out from the herd and capture some interview time.
+The cover letter is a consumer’s chance to stand out from the herd and capture some interview time.
 Tailor your cover letter to the company in your sights, and your chances of receiving attention increase.
 It isn’t as hard as you think.

 Changing names on the fly